 Learning a new game can bring a whole new level of fun to your gatherings.
-This guide will provide you with everything you need to know about a game called Nine Square, a combination of Four Square and volleyball.
+This guide will provide you with everything you need to know about a game called 4 square volleyball.

 Combining 4 Square and Volleyball